Healthcare Administration Degree and Career Guide

 Healthcare Administration Job Outlook

-Employment of healthcare administrators is expected to grow 17 percent through 2024, much faster than the average for all occupations.
+Employment of healthcare administrators is expected to grow 32% through 2029, much faster than the average for all occupations.

 A bachelor’s degree in health services administration will give you the skills you’ll need for an entry-level position, such as administrative assistant.
 To broaden your job opportunities and earn a higher salary, you’ll need to complete a two-year master’s degree program in health administration.
 These typically include a one-year residency in a health care center.